Neil Kinnock: European Union Commissioner

 Kinnock was appointed one of the UK's two members of the European Commission, which he served first as Transport Commissioner under President Jacques Santer, in early 1995; marking the end of his 25 years in the House of Commons.
 This appointment occurred less than a year after the death of his successor John Smith and Tony Blair's subsequent election as party leader.

-He was obliged to resign as part of the forced, collective resignation of the Commission in 1999.
+Kinnock was obliged to resign as part of the forced, collective resignation of the Commission in 1999.
 He was re-appointed to the Commission under new President Romano Prodi.
 He now became one of the Vice-Presidents of the European Commission, with responsibility for Administrative Reform and the Audit, Linguistics and Logistics Directorates General.
 His term of office as a Commissioner was due to expire on 30 October 2004, but was delayed owing to the withdrawal of the new Commissioners.
 During his second Commission term, he oversaw the introduction of new staff regulations for EU officials, which included substantial salary reductions for staff employed after 1 May 2004, reduced pension entitlements for existing employees, and revised employment conditions.
 These reforms generated significant opposition among EU staff, though the budgetary pressures driving the changes had been mandated by Member States through the Council.

 In February 2004, it was announced that with effect from 1 November 2004, Kinnock would become head of the British Council.
 Coincidentally, at the same time, his son Stephen became head of the British Council branch in Saint Petersburg, Russia.
 At the end of October, it was announced that he would become a Member of the House of Lords (intending to be a working peer), when he was able to leave his EU responsibilities.
 In 1977, he had remained in the House of Commons, with Dennis Skinner, while other MPs walked to the Lords to hear the Queen's speech opening the new parliament.
 He had dismissed going to the Lords in recent interviews.
 Kinnock explained his change of attitude, despite the continuing presence of ninety hereditary peers and appointment by patronage, by asserting that the Lords was a good base for campaigning.